 2.3.2 We go to Config –> Android Keystore settings

 To publish an app in google play market, we need to add a certificate.
 An alias and a password of your election.
-Try to do not forget the password or in the future or you would be unable to update the app in the market.
+Try to don’t forget the password or in the future or you would be unable to update the app in the market.

 3. Test and publish

-Monaca allows to test our apps thanks to their Monaca debugger native app that you can find in the market stores.
+Monaca allows testing our apps thanks to their Monaca debugger native app that you can find in the market stores.
 It works quite well so is good to use it.

 Finally, you can publish it: Build -> build for android.
 Then follow the steps depending on your needs and it´s done, a game ready to publish in google play.